Backbone Media B2B Marketing Blog

 Sun Tzu has said “opportunities multiply as they are seized”.
 There is an opening for savvy business owners to turn the chaos of 2020 into an opportunity to grow like never before.
 Over the last 25 years the business world has witnessed how traditional sales prospecting and marketing tactics have blended together with digital marketing.
 The tactics, tools, and data available to marketers today can be overwhelming yet very powerful when used strategically.
 The challenge is adapting your business and talent to not just overcome but exploit the challenges that B2B companies are facing now.
 We call these challenges the 4Cs.

-- Covid effect: The pandemic may be finally in the rear view mirror by 2021 but it has left a giant mark on the way business is done.
+- Covid effect: The pandemic has left a giant mark on the way business is done.
 It has accelerated digitalization of your employees, prospects and customers.
 B2B marketing is almost all digital in the days of working from home, Zoom meetings, and social distancing.
 Has your marketing and sales adapted?

 - Competency: To conduct a modern marketing campaign a person needs competency in: industry expertise, marketing strategy, creative direction, engaging messaging, branding, design, technology, analytics, and project management.
 It’s important to note that capability is not the same as competency.
 Small degrees in quality of competency in ANY of these areas can result in huge differences in ROI.
 Larger companies can afford to have teams and hire people who specialize in the various competencies, but smaller B2Bs do not have that luxury.